 Four and two-wire devices can be easier to connect than three-wire, though both for different reasons.
 Two-wire devices are easier because there are less connections to make, but voltage drop must be taken into account.
 Four-wire devices are easier to connect because of the built in isolation, but external power requirements must be taken into account.

-As a general rule of thumb when it comes to cost of process control devices, think of two-wire devices being the least expensive, three-wire being in the middle, and four-wire devices as the most expensive.
+As a general rule of thumb when it comes to the cost of process control devices, think of two-wire devices being the least expensive, three-wire being in the middle, and four-wire devices as the most expensive.
 Some devices and device features are just not available as two-wire, however, because of inherent power consumption requirements.

 Back to Basics: Series Summary